ICC4103-202010-WebTech/course-project-mponce-avial/README.md

 # Course Project Part 3

-## Summary of implemented features
+## Summary of implemented features:

 NOTE: to access the admin namespace, you have to go to localhost:3000/admin